 For good work, the equation is like give and take.
 If you want your employee to be up even on Sunday for an emergency meeting, you should probably also be ready to give them an extra day off without much hesitation.
 A healthy work environment is all about treating each other in a more humble, humane and friendly manner.
 You get to guide, but you do not get to enslave.
-Treat your employees’ right and the chances are that they would not turn their backs on you even if some other firm pays more money to them for the same work.
-Everybody yearns for respect and everybody deserves it.
+Treat your employees’ right, and the chances are that they would not turn their backs on you even if some other firm pays more money to them for the same work.
+Everybody yearns for respect, and everybody deserves it.

 #7.
 Benefits are lucrative

-When employees get such additional benefits from time to time, like festive bonuses and some shopping coupons that come your way, guide them about employee retention plans so they like to work harder and better to earn big and be on the list of the best workers.
+When employees get such additional benefits from time to time, like festive bonuses and some shopping coupons that come your way, guide them about employee retention plans, so they like to work harder and better to earn big and be on the list of the best workers.
 Interest and hard work are the main keys behind an employee liking to work at your place and not leaving it.
 A good environment, a happy boss, a nice salary and some interesting tasks at work are all any man would look for in a job, and if you offer that, you need not fear losing an employee.

 #8.
 Don’t be a very serious boss

 If we believe what the employees have to say about quitting some really excellent jobs, the maximum percentage of men has been pointing to their bosses as a reason behind them leaving a job they liked.
-It has long been a theory that bosses have to be nosey, thankless creatures, who would not like to see you at peace, but if you look around, there are bosses, who treat their employees with humility and in a rather friendly way.
+It has long been a theory that bosses have to be nosey, thankless creatures, who would not like to see you at peace, but if you look around, some bosses treat their employees with humility and in a rather friendly way.
 Do not be the reason behind a gem of a worker quitting your company since it is being said that people quit bosses, not jobs.